arunsrin/arunsrin.mkdocs/home/books/thinking-climate-change.md

-# The Thinking Person's Guide to Climate Change, by Robert Henson
+# The Thinking Person's Guide to Climate Change

+*Author:* Robert Henson

 ## Part 1 - The Basics - Global Warming in a nutshell
 ### Chapter 1 - Climate Change: A Primer